American Time Use Survey: Data

 From 2005–2010, the ATUS included questions relating to overnight trips.
 In January 2011, the overnight trips questions were replaced by questions relating to eldercare.

 Modules

 The ATUS sometimes includes special questions, called modules, at the end of the interview.
 The ATUS added an Eating & Health module from 2006–2008 and 2014–2016, a Well-Being Module in 2010, 2012, and 2013, and a Leave module, relating to workers' access to leave, in 2011.

 Data uses

-ATUS data is used by the Bureau of Economic Analysis (BEA) to account for the value of household production, the Bureau of Transportation Statistics (BTS) in their Passenger Travel: Facts and Figures report, and the Economic Research Service (ERS) to examine how time use patterns of eating affect health.
+ATUS data are used by the Bureau of Economic Analysis (BEA) to account for the value of household production, the Bureau of Transportation Statistics (BTS) in their Passenger Travel: Facts and Figures report, and the Economic Research Service (ERS) to examine how time use patterns of eating affect health.

-ATUS data has also been used to help research worker productivity, social isolation, and how working parents balance the activities in their lives.
+ATUS data have also been used to help research worker productivity, social isolation, and how working parents balance the activities in their lives.